 The types of addiction seen with drugs used are defined in the DSM-IV-TR but it uses the terms substance abuse and substance dependency.
-Neither equates to addiction directly but rather, refers to harmful use of substance.
-Addiction is both psychological and behavioural.
+Neither equates to addiction directly but rather, refers to the harmful use of substance.
+Addiction is both psychological and behavioral.
 Addictions are characterized by craving, compulsion, and an inability to stop using the drug and lifestyle dysfunction due to drug use.
-Behavioural addictions are those not involving a substance.
+Behavioral addictions are those not involving a substance.
 This type of addiction can be an impulsive control disorder as defined in the DSM-IV-TR or an addiction identified by an addiction professional.
-Behavioural addictions outside of the DSM-IV-TR are controversial and many don’t feel they meet the requirement of being an official addiction.
+Behavioral addictions outside of the DSM-IV-TR are controversial and many don’t feel they meet the requirement of being an official addiction.

 List of Addictions to Substances

 Substance use disorders in the DSM-IV-TR provide a list of addiction relating to the following substance:

 - Prescription Drugs (sedatives, hypnotics, or anxiolytics like sleeping pills and tranquilizers)

 It has been suggested one type of addictions is a behavioral addiction.
 The following is a list of behaviors that have been noted to be an addiction.
 The following is a list of behavior that have been noted to be addictive.